gokulchandrap/contrail-gremlin/README.md

  * gremlin-dump: a go program that dumps the contrail DB in a GraphSON file that can be loaded by gremlin server/console
  * gremlin-sync: a go program that sync the contrail DB in the gremlin server
  * gremlin-fsck: a `contrail-api-cli` command that runs consistency checks and apply fixes where possible in contrail
+ * gremlin-checks: a groovy script to run consistency checks against the gremlin console

 Binairies are available at https://github.com/eonpatapon/contrail-gremlin-binaries

+# Quickstart

+To have a quick look at what this project can do you can try the docker image.
+Follow instructions at https://github.com/eonpatapon/contrail-gremlin/tree/master/docker.

 # Use cases for contrail-gremlin

 Checks for inconsistencies are the main use cases.
 With the speed and expressivity of the gremlin language we can easily detect them almost in realtime.

-More checks can be found in the `gremlin-fsck` package.
-Let's take a look at some examples:
+More checks can be found in the `gremlin-checks` repositories.
+Let's take a look at some examples.

 ### A note on links